OpenCPMD/.github/profile/README.md

 Present members (in alphabetic order): Mauro Boero, Jógvan Magnus Haugaard Olsen, Takashi Ikeda, Emiliano Ippoliti, Tobias Klöffel, Davide Mandelli, Gerald Mathias, Bernd Meyer, Ari Paavo Seitsonen.

 ## What is CPMD?
-The CPMD code is a parallelized **plane wave / pseudopotential** implementation of Density Functional Theory, particularly designed for ab-initio molecular dynamics (although it includes many more functionalities and methods).
+The CPMD code is a parallelized **plane wave / pseudopotential** implementation of Density Functional Theory, particularly designed for ab-initio molecular dynamics (although it includes many more functionalities, methods and features).

 ### History
 The development of CPMD started in 1990 by a team of researchers at IBM Research Zurich.
 Between 1994 and 2001, the CPMD code was jointly developed between IBM and the Max Planck Institute.
 In 2001, a consortium was established to coordinate the development and distribution of the CPMD code.
 The consortium was a virtual organization that comprised all the users and developers of the CPMD code around the world.
 This organization was coordinated by [Alessandro Curioni](http://researcher.watson.ibm.com/researcher/view.php?person=zurich-cur) (IBM) and  was founded by [Prof. Michele Parrinello](http://www.rgp.ethz.ch) (USI) and [Prof. Wanda Andreoni](http://c3pn.epfl.ch/page-77528-en.html) (EPFL and IBM Zurich Laboratory).